ronjustified-svg/Hybrid_Physics-ML_Orbit_Modelling/README.md

 ## Key Takeaways

-**Physics as structure beats physics as penalty.** The PINN encodes Newton's law as a loss term — it can still be violated.
-The discrepancy model encodes it as the actual ODE solver — it cannot.
-Hard constraints are more powerful when the physics is known and trusted.
+**Physics as structure beats physics as penalty.** The PINN encodes Newton's law as a loss term can still be violated.
+The discrepancy model encodes it as the actual ODE solver.
+Subject to this system hard constraints are more powerful when the physics is known and trusted.

 **Decompose the problem.** Asking one network to explain everything is harder than asking a physics model to explain most of it and a network to explain the rest.
 The residual is smaller, smoother, and easier to learn.